-Funding from government will optimize our productivity –Patricia Sukore
+Funding from Government will optimize our productivity –Patricia Sukore

 What are your testimonies through your NGO?

-We give God the glory we have also been able by our timely intervention, averted what would have resulted in the death of our clients who have been living under the yoke of domestic violence.
+We give God the glory we have also been able by our timely intervention averted what would have resulted in the death or physical disability of our clients who have been living under the yoke of domestic violence.
 Twenty women have been privileged to benefit from our pro-bono legal services, and several others have benefitted from our psychosocial and Health services.

-It has been the bitter-sweet experience.
+It has been a bitter-sweet experience.
 Bitter knowing that there are so many women out there that have not heard about our organization and there are so many women that are still suffering not knowing that they can still report these cases.
-Sweet experience because of the cases that have been successfully done;and sweet because of the women that have been empowered.
+Sweet experience because of the cases that have been successfully done; and Sweet because of the women that have been empowered.
 I am really happy to see women that have been empowered living their lives and able to impact others and tell them about us.

 What inspired you to have started an NGO?

 I am also a lawyer; I graduated from the University of Ilorin, Kwara State in the year 2000.
 I attended Enugu Law School in 2001.
-So, I could say because of the ill I saw in the society, the ill against women, the domestic violence that I see in the society was what mostly made me go into this area of defending women and children.
+So, I could say because of the ill I see in the society against women, the domestic violence targeted towards the Female Gender that I see in the society was what mostly made me go into this area of defending women and children.
 I just knew that I needed to do my quota to help the female gender in the society.

 How do you manage two professions; being a lawyer and also running an NGO?